nathalia-lt/eventhunter/README.md

 * Run the following commands in two seperate terminals:

 ```
-// install and start the frontend interface
+// install and start the server
-npm install
+bundle install
-npm start
+rails s
+\
 ```